DIAGNOSTIC IMAGING (Radiology)

 This test uses a small transducer that produces high-frequency sound waves which create detailed images of the heart and to evaluate its function in a non-invasive manner.

-Imaging examination of the breast by means of low dose X-Ray, used for screening and diagnosis of breast disease.
+Imaging examination of the breast by means of low dose X-Ray, used for screening and diagnosis of breast abnormalities.
 William Newton Hospital is a "softer mammogram provider" and uses a MammoPad to increase comfort during the exam.
 (Ultrasound and MRI may also be used to image the breast).

 MRI uses a magnetic field, radio frequency pulses and a computer to produce detailed images of organs, soft tissue, bone, and virtually all other internal structures.
 An IV contrast is often utilized to enhance imaging.
+The wide bore provides more room for patients while producing high quality images.

 Nuclear medicine utilizes small amounts of radioactive material (isotopes) to diagnose or treat disease.
 The radioactive materials are carefully selected to provide the best possible absorption by the organ being studied and are administered orally, IV or by inhalation.
 The isotope must be ordered from a radiopharmacy, so the exam should be scheduled in advance.